joereynolds/the-check-republic/README.md

 -n, --new=CHECK Create a new check
 ```

-## TODO

-- Configurable notification program (currently only planned to be notify-send
-  but should be flexible enough to swap out for others)

-- Support for more than just X, i.e. wayland (It's untested on Wayland so it
-  could already be working)

 ## Requirements

 Currently check-republic is quite small in the things it supports.
 As such you